-This directors' report is signed in accordance with a resolution of the Board of Directors:
+This directors' report is signed in olution of the Board of Directors: Director Director Dated this 2022 day of

-Director

-CUDA, Mick

-Director

-AKELE, John

-Dated this day of 2021

-FRATERNITY BOWLING AND RECREATION CLUB LIMITED ABN: 56 001 005 545

-AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001 TO THE DIRECTORS OF FRATERNITY BOWLING AND RECREATION CLUB LIMITED
+FRATERNITY BOWLING AND RECREATION CLUB LIMITED ABN: 56 001 005 545 AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001 TO THE DIRECTORS OF FRATERNITY BOWLING AND RECREATION CLUB LIMITED

 In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Fraternity Bowling and Recreation Club Limited.
-As the lead audit partner for the audit of the financial report of Fraternity Bowling and Recreation Club Limited for the year ended 30 June 2021, I declare that, to the best of my knowledge and belief, there have been no contraventions of:
+As the lead audit partner for the audit of the financial report of Fraternity Bowling and Recreation Club Limited for the year ended 30 June 2022, I declare that, to the best of my knowledge and belief, there have been no contraventions of.

-the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and
+(i) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and

 (ii) any applicable code of professional conduct in relation to the audit.

-Name of Firm O'Donnell Hennessy Taylor
+Name of Firm O'DONNELL HENNESSY TAYLOR

 Principal Auditor Angela Wang

-Date
+Date 4/10/22

 Address WOLLONGONG

-FRATERNITY BOWLING AND RECREATION CLUB LIMITED ABN: 56 001 005 545 STATEMENT OF PROFIT OR LOSS AND OTHER COMPREHENSIVE INCOME FOR THE YEAR ENDED 30 JUNE 2021
+FRATERNITY BOWLING AND RECREATION CLUB LIMITED ABN: 56 001 005 545 STATEMENT OF PROFIT OR LOSS AND OTHER COMPREHENSIVE INCOME FOR THE YEAR ENDED 30 JUNE 2022